 Time to stoke up the grill.

-TIP: The”Grill Master” has requested that I always pre-cut the baby backs into sections of three.
-He tells me it is easier to handle the ribs during the barbeque process, and it’s the perfect serving size.
+TIP: The”Grill Master” has requested that I always pre-cut the baby’s back ribs into three sections.
+He tells me it is easier to handle the ribs during the barbecue process, and it’s the perfect serving size.
 (I don’t question the Master!
 Well…at least not on this!)

 This also allows the Grill Master to custom cook sections to everyone’s preference.
 My Mom always loved a little extra char!